 - blistering rash

 - viral infection

-The most obvious symptoms is the cluster of swollen rashes occuring all over the body.
+The most obvious symptom is the cluster of swollen rashes occurring all over the body.
 Monkeypox is characterized by a unique set of symptoms.
 If you think you have or are experiencing the symptoms of monkeypox it’s important to talk to your doctor right away to avoid hospitalization or a fatality.
-Under most conditions, monkeypox is not a serious illness, but when left untreated can have serious or life threatening results.
+Under most conditions, monkeypox is not a serious illness, but when left untreated can have serious or life-threatening results.

 How Can I Avoid Monkeypox?

 The World Health Organization (WHO) and the CDC have issued a global warning on how to avoid the monkeypox.
 The most important guideline is avoiding sick or dead animals infected with the monkeypox.
 This is one of the leading causes of the disease among children and adults.

 Other health guidelines require no face-to-face or physical contact with someone infected with the disease or have a rash, wash your hands frequently, wear a mask in public spaces, avoid sexual contact, and avoid the bedding of someone infected.
 If you or someone you love suspect they have been exposed to monkeypox, talk to your doctor about your test options.